Transportation in St. Louis: Bus

 Local bus service in the greater St. Louis region is provided by MetroBus and Madison County Transit.
-MetroBus has 47 routes connecting destinations in the city of St. Louis and St. Louis County in addition to 12 routes connecting destinations in St. Clair County, Illinois.
-Madison County Transit has 28 routes connecting destinations across Madison County, Illinois.
-In addition, Madison County Transit runs express buses to the Civic Center and Emerson Park transit centers where passengers can connect with MetroLink trains.
+MetroBus has 44 routes connecting destinations in the city of St. Louis and St. Louis County in addition to 14 routes connecting destinations in St. Clair County, Illinois.
+Madison County Transit has 17 local routes connecting destinations across Madison County, Illinois and 6 regional routes that provide service to the Emerson Park Transit Center in St. Clair County or downtown St. Louis.

 Light rail

-Fixed rail public transportation in the St. Louis region consists of two light rail lines serving the same stations in the central city and then branching to different destinations outside the city.
-Both lines enter the city on its western edge north of Forest Park or on the Eads Bridge in downtown St. Louis from Illinois.
+Fixed rail public transportation in the Greater St. Louis region is provided by the MetroLink light rail system (commonly referred to as "Metro").
+Operated by Metro Transit in a shared fare system with MetroBus.
+All lines enter the city on its western edge north of Forest Park or on the Eads Bridge in downtown St. Louis from Illinois.
 The whole system operates in an independent right of way, with at-grade, elevated, and subway track in the region.
 All stations are independent entry and all platforms feature level boarding with trains.
 Rail service is provided by Metro Transit, an enterprise of the Bi-State Development Agency, and is funded by sales taxes levied in the city and St. Louis and St. Clair counties.

+A 5.2 mi extension of the Red Line from Shiloh-Scott to MidAmerica St. Louis Airport in Mascoutah broke ground in 2023 and is expected to be operational by 2026.
+In Missouri, Metro and local leaders are planning a line that would run between North and South St. Louis with a potential extension into North St. Louis County.